UnderGrounder96/rentAcar/README.md

 	www - executable file for the main program

 /RentAcar/db:
-	folder containing ALL database information, from its representaion to actual SQL executable code
+	folder containing all database information, from its representaion to actual SQL executable code

 /RentAcar/node_modules:
 	folder responsable for containing all dependencies, generated after a successufully "npm i" installation